Will the Pistons cover the spread vs. the Nets? Promo Codes, Betting Trends, Records ATS

 Pistons Betting Records & Stats

-- Detroit has played 11 games this season that finished with a combined score higher than 233.5 points.
+- Detroit has played 13 games this season that have gone over 232.5 combined points scored.

-- The average total for Detroit's games this season is 229.7 points, 3.8 fewer points than this game's over/under.
+- Detroit's games this season have had an average of 230.1 points, 2.4 fewer points than this game's point total.

-- The Pistons have been underdogs in 25 games this season and have come away with the win two times (8%) in those contests.
+- The Pistons have been chosen as underdogs in 26 games this year and have walked away with the win two times (7.7%) in those games.

-- Detroit has not won as an underdog of +350 or more on the moneyline this season in seven games with those odds or longer.
+- Detroit has not won as an underdog of +200 or more on the moneyline this season in 20 games with those odds or longer.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!